potamitis123/dementia-care/README.md

 diarization, diarization_v2.
 Expects a trining folder with subfolders with names A, B, C, D, E, F, A+B, A+C. A to F are the speakers.
 Each single letter folder has recordings from a single speaker.
 The name of the folder denotes the speaker.
 A+B means that folder contains recordings each have a conversation with speaker A and B only.
 It expects an output folder with recordings.

 eval_diarization: It takes a single csv as input and outputs evaluation metrics

+fall_detection.py: Finds if there is a fall of an elder in an .mp4 file.
+You should install Qwen/Qwen3-VL-2B-Instruct.
+Example: python fall_detection.py -i female_fall.mp4